Ivy League suspends fall sports due to coronavirus pandemic - WHIZ News

 “As athletics is expected to operate consistent with campus policies, it will not be possible for Ivy League teams to participate in intercollegiate athletics competition prior to the end of the fall semester,” the league said.

-Ivy League schools are spread across seven Northeastern states that, as of mid-July, have seen some success at mitigating the COVID-19 pandemic.
+Ivy League schools are spread across seven Northeastern states that, as of mid-July, have seen some success at mitigating the spread of COVID-19.
 But most of those states still ban large gatherings; under the Massachusetts reopening plan, Harvard would not be allowed to have fans in the stands until a vaccine is developed.

 Harvard has already announced that all classes for both semesters will be held virtually; dorms will be open only to freshmen and seniors.
 Yale said it would limit its dorms to 60% capacity and said most classes would be conducted remotely.
 Princeton will also do most of its teaching online, with dorms at half capacity.